cea-hpc/phobos/doc/design/multi_library.md

 At put, we will add a new optional library parameter to fix the library on which the object must be created.
-This new "put" option will also be taken into account by the alias layer.
+This new "put" option will also be taken into account by the profile layer.

 The TLC daemon system script must also offer the possibility to set the library name.